isographlabs/isograph/docs-website/docs/quickstart.md

 };
 ```

 Every time you save, the Isograph compiler will recompile everything, including re-generating the type of the iso function.
-This means that TypeScript knows the type of the `props` parameter:
+This means that TypeScript knows the type of the `data` parameter without you having to do anything!

 <img src={DataTypeSrc} height="308" />